In July, get 15% off selected guidebooks to walking in Italy! The perfect destination to combine culinary and hiking excellence.

 Le Parmelan lies on the rocky Plateau de la Borne, a limestone area not far from the attractive old town of Annecy at the head of its lake.
 This is a more demanding walk, best left for late spring as the mountain is higher and snow can linger in the steep gullies.
 But it is well worth the effort, for the views are magnificent, as well as the flowers.

-You can drive as far as a large parking area at Bois Brûlé, from where you start the walk on a wide stony track through fir trees.
-You soon come into the open at the Chalet Chappuis, a small farmhouse selling drinks and home-made cheese.
-The lake is visible far below, and cows graze on slopes bright with yellow globeflowers and white pulsatilla anemones.
-The track goes into woods again, and eventually you reach a junction indicating two different ways to the summit.
 The easier, although longer, route is via le Petit Montoir, and if you do not have a head for heights, it is better to take this.
 Otherwise, take the more direct route via le Grand Montoir.
-This goes steeply up the face of the mountain on a narrow rocky path, with steep drops on the side, but it is well protected with chains and iron rails to hang on to.
-Tiny rock plants grow at the side of the path, and early in the season you will find delicate soldanellas and the rare yellow primula auricula, their roots deep in the cracks.
+This route steeply ascends the mountain face on a narrow, rocky path, with steep drops on the sides, but it is well-protected with chains and iron rails to hold onto.
+Tiny rock plants grow at the side of the path, and early in the season, you will find delicate soldanellas and the rare yellow primula auricula, their roots deep in the cracks.

 At the top of le Grand Montoir you join the path coming up the easier route, and are now on a huge limestone plateau, dotted with stunted firs and crisscrossed by narrow crevices and deep holes.
 The rocky path continues upwards for a while, and you will begin to notice bright blue trumpet gentians in the grass and small alpines covering the rocks: white mountain avens and pale blue globularia cordifolia.

 Ahead of you lies the Refuge Camille-Dunant, a French Alpine Club hut where you can buy drinks or lunch, and just a few minutes further is the summit, at 1833m, marked by a cross.
-The view here is breath-taking: directly below is Annecy and the lake, with the high peak of La Tournette rearing above it, while further away are the snow-covered peaks of the Mont Blanc massif, with Lake Geneva and the Jura mountains in the distance.
+The view here is breathtaking: directly below is Annecy and the lake, with the high peak of La Tournette rearing above it, while further away are the snow-covered peaks of the Mont Blanc massif, with Lake Geneva and the Jura mountains in the distance.

 The return route can be varied by taking the path via le Petit Montoir, which winds around the contour of the mountain through stunted firs and small shrubs, with more flowers at the side of the trail.
 Where the path turns so that you are directly below the rock face, the air becomes noticeably cooler, due to cold air emanating from the deep rock fissures.
 You finally join the junction with your ascent route up le Grand Montoir, and now the track winds back through woods to the Chalet Chappuis, which you passed on the way up, and on down to the parking area.